devlucky/Kakapo/README.md

 }
 ```

 Note that `JSONAPIEntity` objects are already `Serializable` and you could just use them together with your Routers.
-However, to completely follow the JSONAPI structure in your responses, it is encouraged to use a JSONAPISerializer:
+However, to completely follow the JSONAPI structure in your responses, we highly encourage to use a `JSONAPISerializer` struct:

 ```Swift
 let cats = [Cat(id: "33", name: "Stancho"), Cat(id: "44", name: "Hez")]